 When I first read about this, I actually dismissed it.
 There was no way that the laws of the state of Wisconsin would be so consistently abrogated in this fashion, I thought.
 Well, fool me once…

 The Legislative Reference Bureau, a nonpartisan bill drafting and library organization that works for the state Legislature in Wisconsin, published the controversial anti-union bill.
 A Dane County judge has put a restraining order on implementation of the bill.
 However, the LRB claims in a footnote that the restraining order only applies to the Secretary of State, who normally publishes bills.
-Here is the content of the footnote in the legislation:
+Here is the contents of the footnote in the legislation:

 Pursuant to section 35.095 (3) (b), Wis.
 Stats., the secretary of state designated March 25, 2011, as the date of publication for this act.
 On March 18, 2011, the Dane County Circuit Court enjoined the secretary of state from publishing 2011 Wisconsin Act 10 until further order of the court.
 Section 35.095 (3) (a), Wis.
 Stats., requires the Legislative Reference Bureau to publish every act within 10 working days after its date of enactment.